openeuler-mirror/isula-build/doc/usage.md

 - --build-arg: string slice, which is used during the build process
 - --build-static: string slice.
 Build binary equivalence.
 If this parameter is set, all timestamp differences and other build process differences (including the container ID and host name) will be eliminated, and a container image that meets BE requirements will be built.
-- -f, --filename:string: indicates the path of the Dockerfile.
+- -f, --filename: string, indicates the path of the Dockerfile.
 If this parameter is not specified, the Dockerfile in the current path is used
-- --iidfile:string, output image ID to the local file
+- --iidfile: string, output image ID to the local file
-- -o, --output:string: specifies the image export mode and path
+- -o, --output: string, specifies the image export mode and path
 - --proxy: bool, which inherits the proxy environment variable on the host side.
 The default value is true
+- --tag: string, add tag to the built image

 #### --build-arg